If you’re wondering what a white-label social network is, how you can create one and the best white-label social network software that’s out there.

 Choosing a White Label Social Network

-A private social network may contain discussion forums, messaging, groups, and the capability for users to establish friendships with one another.
+White label social network software may contain discussion forums, messaging, groups, and the capability for users to establish friendships with one another.
 In addition to this, there may be content archives as well as metrics/analytics tools.
 Before you decide which social network to use, you must decide on which features are most important to you.
 In some cases, you may simply want forum software.
 In others, you may decide that you want a fully-developed social media environment.

-Here are features you will want to consider based upon your goals:
+Here is a list of popular white label social network features you will want to consider based upon your goals:

 - Rather than a “canned” software, you may want to customize for your brand – logos, colors, background, and menu